UKCloud/documentation/articles/openshift/oshift-how-backup-directories-database.md

 ## Backing up a database on OpenShift

 In this example, the type of database which will be backed up is PostgreSQL.
-Substitute the commands executed in this guide (using `oc exec`) with commands which are appropirate to the database type you're using.
+Substitute the commands executed in this guide (using `oc exec`) with commands which are appropriate to the database type you're using.

 1. Create a directory on your localhost for files to be backed up to: